Interested in Big's Backyard in Tennessee? Here's your local chance to practice. Run as close to Big's rules and terrain as possible.

 A fatass style last man standing event.
 4.166667 mile loop to be started at 8:00 am.The race restarts at the top of the hour every hour until only one runner can complete the loop on time, or everyone quits.
 Fatass, this means no whining, no aide, no bling, no whatever those other races do to make you feel secure and comfortable.
 What you WILL get is a warning whistle at 3,2 and 1 minute prior to the hour (that whistle gets very old, very fast) and loving abuse from yours truly when you quit.
 Also included is the beautiful landscape that is the Dupuis Management Area.
 If you've not spent any time out this way you're in for a real treat.
 Coolers, chairs, canopies will be set up at the start/finish line, first come first serve.

 As always this is a homage to Big's Backyard in Tennessee, started by none other than Laz.
 I don't want anyone thinking this sadistic idea was my original.

 (An Athletic Soul Foundation event)

-We are a Golden Ticket event for Big Dog's Backyard Ultra in Tennessee.
+We are a Bronze Ticket event for Big Dog's Backyard Ultra in Tennessee.
 Run far enough and you'll get an invitation to the Silver Ticket event in your region.
 Win that (or run far enough in the Bronze or Silver ticket event to make the add-on list) and you'll go to the world championships held at Big's every second year.